adymitruk/goes/README.md

 ### Compiling the binary

-In your GOPATH folder, execute the following command:
+In the project root folder, execute the following command:

-  `go build -o bin/goes src/github.com/adymitruk/goes/simpleserver/simpleserver.go`

-\* Use `-o bin/goes.exe` on Windows
+  `go build`

 ## Running the server

-In your GOPATH folder, execute the following command:
+In the project root folder, execute the following command:

-  `./bin/goes --db=./events --addr=tcp://127.0.0.1:12345`
+  `./goes --db=./events --addr=tcp://127.0.0.1:12345`

 Both flags are optional and their default values are the same as the example.